How to write a thesis statement

 Reading time

-3 mins
+2 mins

 As part of your post-graduate training, you will encounter the need to formulate a thesis statement.
 Although this may appear to be a simple component, when faced with writing a thesis statement, you may find yourself wondering what to focus on!
 After all, this crucial element serves as the foundation of your research papers and essays.
 So, what exactly is a thesis statement, and how can you craft one that does justice to your research proposal or thesis and conveys the intended message clearly?

-What is a Thesis Statement: Definition
+What is a thesis statement?

 A thesis statement is a single sentence that encapsulates your main argument.
 It succinctly communicates your position on the topic you’re researching and provides a roadmap for the supporting evidence you’ll present throughout your work.

-How to write a thesis statement: Crafting a powerful thesis statement:
+How to write a thesis statement?

 Clearly there are many ways in which one can write a thesis statement.
 But what would be considered a powerful thesis statement?
 Here are some key aspects to consider for writing a good thesis statement:

-Be specific:
+Be specific

 Try to keep the thesis statement focused on your topic rather than making it too broad.
 It is what sets your work apart and makes it unique!

-Use clear and simple wording:
+Use clear and simple wording

 Your reader should be able to grasp your central point within a single reading.
 Also, do not assume that the reader knows anything about your subject.

-Open and debatable:
+Open and debatable

 Rather than simply stating a fact, the thesis statement should represent the question that will be addressed in the research that follows it.